Babylonokia

 Weingärtner created the work to represent the evolution of information transfer from the ancient world to the present.
 Fringe scientists and pseudoarchaeology proponents subsequently misrepresented a photograph of the artwork as showing an 800-year-old archaeological find; that story was popularised in a video on the YouTube channel Paranormal Crucible and led to the object being reported by some press sources as a mystery.

 Artwork

 Weingärtner created the phone-styled clay tablet with cuneiform signs as a reaction to an exhibition at the Museum for Communication in Berlin titled From the Cuneiform to the SMS: Communication Once and Today, as well as the negative, global effects of information technology.
 Cuneiform signals the beginning of written records of information.

 The fact that it is a clay copy of what appears to be an Ericsson S868 mobile phone, a model from the 1990s, had no meaning for the artist, who was using it as a metaphor for mobile devices in general.

-The work of art is unique and is kept by the artist in a special depot.
+The work of art is unique and is kept by the artist.
 It is available on request as a loan for museums and exhibitions.
 It is made from clay, weighs 91 grams (3¼ oz), and measures approximately 13.5 by 6.5 by 0.8 cm.